Chris Mepham: Sunderland (loan)

 On 30 August 2024, Mepham joined Sunderland on a season-long loan.
 He made his debut in the 1-0 victory over Middlesbrough on 21 September 2024.
 On 8 March 2025, Mepham scored his first goal for Sunderland, proving to be the winner in a 2–1 victory against Cardiff, which was also his first goal for over four years.

 West Bromwich Albion

 On 28 August 2025, Mepham signed for Championship club West Bromwich Albion on a three-year deal for an undisclosed fee.
 He made his debut for the club on 30 August 2025, in a 1–0 win against Stoke City.
+Mepham went on to appear reularly for the Baggies in his debut season, scoring his first goal, a 95th minute equaliser, against Derby County in January 2026.
+Mepham was sidelined in February 2026 with a hamstring injury sustained against Stoke City.
+He made his return in August 2026, in a 3–2 League Cup defeat to Newcastle United.